 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct two to three months out for special-occasion dates and ask for the Hadiprana Estate.
 Skip if you want chain loyalty points; the property is independently branded.